Protected chaos in a topological lattice

 where $L_E^\text{left}$ and $L_E^\text{right}$ represent the effective lumped inductances on the left and right sides of the $i$th node, respectively.
 The effective inductance method assumes that chaotic scrolls across different coupling inductances evolve due to the $L_E$ at each node, which results from the cumulative contributions of $L_c$, $L_a$, and $L_b$.
 (For the detailed derivation and explanation, see Methods: Derivation of effective inductance formulae and Methods: Qualitative proportionality between the effective inductance and scroll amplitude.)

-Fig.~\ref{figScrollMap}d shows the $L_E(i)$ profiles for each representative example (green, blue, red) from the three regimes in Fig.~\ref{figScrollMap}a.
-The effective inductance profile of each example exhibits a very similar trend across the nodes in the chain as the voltage amplitude [Fig.~\ref{figScrollMap}c].
+Figure~\ref{figScrollMap}d shows the $L_E(i)$ profiles for each representative example (green, blue, red) from the three regimes in Figure~\ref{figScrollMap}a.
+The effective inductance profile of each example exhibits a very similar trend across the nodes in the chain as the voltage amplitude [Figure~\ref{figScrollMap}c].
 Based on this qualitative correspondence, we proceed to evaluate whether this relationship holds across the entire parameter space.
-Analogous to the $\Delta V_\text{Amp}$ diagram that defines the inherited band topology, in Fig.~\ref{figScrollMap}e, we plot the effective inductance difference between a bulk node and an edge node, defined as $\Delta L_E = L_E(\text{bulk}) - L_E(\text{edge})$.
-The two distinct regions, which closely resemble the $\Delta V_\text{Amp}$ diagrams in Fig.~\ref{figPhasediag}e, provide strong evidence of a qualitative link between $\Delta V_\text{Amp}$ and $\Delta L_E$, and also an alternative justification of our non-linear topological characterization.
+Analogous to the $\Delta V_\text{Amp}$ diagram that defines the inherited band topology, in Figure~\ref{figScrollMap}e, we plot the effective inductance difference between a bulk node and an edge node, defined as $\Delta L_E = L_E(\text{bulk}) - L_E(\text{edge})$.
+The two distinct regions, which closely resemble the $\Delta V_\text{Amp}$ diagrams in Figure~\ref{figPhasediag}e, provide strong evidence of a qualitative link between $\Delta V_\text{Amp}$ and $\Delta L_E$, and also an alternative justification of our non-linear topological characterization.

 Remarkably, the effective inductance approaches can be generalized to multi-band models.
-Beyond the dimer SSH, we present an example of a trimer Chua-SSH circuit, in which the close relationship between effective inductance and scroll amplitudes prominently holds (see Methods: Derivation of Effective Inductance Formulae: Trimer Chua-SSH Circuit).
+Beyond the dimer SSH, we present an example of a trimer Chua-SSH circuit, in which the close relationship between effective inductance and scroll amplitudes prominently holds (see Methods: Derivation of effective inductance formulae: Trimer Chua-SSH circuit).